haraka/Haraka/docs/plugins/dkim_sign.md

 # Configuration

 This plugin uses the configuration `dkim_sign.ini` in INI format.
-All configuration should appear within the 'main' block and is checked for updates on every run.
+All configuration should appear within the 'main' block.

 - disabled = [ 1 | true | yes ]             (OPTIONAL)